gopi487krishna/proposal-gsoc-2020/README.md

 **Programming Interests and Reason for Contributing to Boost Libraries**

-I have a considerable amount of knowledge in C++ and am quite comfortable working in C++ as C++ has been the daily
+I have a considerable amount of knowledge in C++ and am quite comfortable working in C++ as C++ has been the daily driver for all my needs ( To this date C++ has been the best language that i have ever seen.
+I can pretty much
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMTg3NDEyNTgsLTIyNjA2MzQ4NSw5Nz
+eyJoaXN0b3J5IjpbLTE4MzMzMTE3NzcsLTIyNjA2MzQ4NSw5Nz
 g1ODU1NjQsLTEwMjU5MDkxNDUsNDE5MDQ3Njk1LC0xMDM2MTY0
 ODIsLTQwODcyMjI1LDEzMzgwODU4MTUsLTE5MDU1NzY3MTgsMz
 UzNTA0MzIzLC0xNjA0MjE3Mzc5LDU2NjcyOTE5MSw3Mzk2NDI1